davidchesnut/sp-general-docs/docs/supported-and-unsupported-features.md

 # Supported and Unsupported Features

- **Last modified:** December 07, 2015

- * **Applies to:** SharePoint Server 2013*

 Microsoft Excel is feature-rich.
 With every release, the functionality gap between Excel and Excel Services gets narrower, and the number of unsupported features is reduced.
 But is not possible to support every Excel feature in the second version of Excel Services, in Microsoft SharePoint Server 2010.
 When deciding which feature to support, priorities are given to features that are needed in key Excel Services scenarios, and to ensuring that Excel Services is a server-grade service that meets customers' expectations for reliability, scalability, and security.

-> [!Note]
+> [!NOTE]
 > This topic assumes that you are familiar with what is supported and unsupported in Microsoft Office SharePoint Server 2007.
 You can find more information about the unsupported features in Office SharePoint Server 2007 in  [Unsupported Features in Excel Services](http://msdn.microsoft.com/en-us/library/ms496823.aspx).